elduderinow/shop/README.md

 # Title: Order Form

-Creating a Pokedex in HTML and CSS and javascript.
+Creating an order form in PHP.

 - Repository: `shop`
 - Link github: https://github.com/elduderinow/shop
 - Language: HTML, SCSS, PHP, JS

 ## WHAT IS THE SHOP
-The shop is a order form made where you can order foods and drinks.
+The shop is an order form where you can order foods and drinks.
 The shop remembers your total spending and calculates the delivery time.

 ## PURPOSE